 A schwannoma is a benign (non-cancerous), soft-tissue mass that presents on the outer, protective layer of a nerve, called the epineurium.
 To treat, a schwannoma can be marginally excised, meaning only the schwannoma is surgically removed, to spare or protect the nerve from excision.

-Infantile Fibromatosis
+A Quick Lesson About Infantile Fibromatosis

 Infantile Fibromatosis is a rare condition that involves the growth of a single or numerous benign (non-cancerous) tumors.
 It is often referred to as myofibromatosis, due to the abundance of fibrous and smooth muscle stoma.
 Infantile fibromatosis can affect the skin, muscles, soft-tissues, bones and rarely visceral organs.

-Giant Cell Tumor of Tendon Sheath
+What Are Giant Cell Tumors of the Tendon Sheath and How to Treat Them?

 Giant Cell Tumor (GCT) of Tendon Sheath is a benign, or non-cancerous, tumor that can emerge from the tendon sheath or synovium.
 It most commonly affects the fingers and hand and can be treated with surgical resection or removal of the mass.

-Undifferentiated Pleomorphic Sarcoma of Soft-Tissue
+Quick Facts About Undifferentiated Pleomorphic Sarcoma of Soft-Tissue

 Undifferentiated Pleomorphic Sarcoma (UPS) is a cancerous (malignant) soft-tissue tumor that most commonly affects the soft-tissues of the upper and lower extremities, however can occur anywhere.